Dragon Quest XI

-Dragon Quest XI: Echoes of an Elusive Age (Note: Known in Japan as Dragon Quest XI: Sugisarishi Toki o Motomete, lit.
-"Dragon Quest XI: In Search of Lost Time" (ドラゴンクエストXI 過ぎ去りし時を求めて).) is a 2017 role-playing video game developed and published by Square Enix.
+Dragon Quest XI: Echoes of an Elusive Age (Note: Known in Japan as Dragon Quest XI: Sugisarishi Toki o Motomete, "Dragon Quest XI: In Search of Lost Time" (ドラゴンクエストXI 過ぎ去りし時を求めて).) is a 2017 role-playing video game developed and published by Square Enix.
 The eleventh entry in the Dragon Quest series, it was released in Japan for the Nintendo 3DS and PlayStation 4 in July 2017 and worldwide for the PlayStation 4 and Windows in September 2018.
-An enhanced version, Dragon Quest XI S: Echoes of an Elusive Age – Definitive Edition, (Note: Dragon Quest XI: Sugisarishi Toki o Motomete S (ドラゴンクエストXI 過ぎ去りし時を求めて S) in Japanese) was released for the Nintendo Switch in September 2019; for PlayStation 4, Windows, and Xbox One in December 2020; and for Stadia in March 2021.
+An enhanced version, Dragon Quest XI S: Echoes of an Elusive Age – Definitive Edition, (Note: Dragon Quest XI: Sugisarishi Toki o Motomete S (ドラゴンクエストXI 過ぎ去りし時を求めて S) in Japanese) was released for the Nintendo Switch in September 2019; for PlayStation 4, Windows, and Xbox One in December 2020, for Stadia in March 2021 and for Nintendo Switch 2 in 2026.
 Taking place in a world called Erdrea, the game follows the hero's quest to save the world from an impending disaster.
 Throughout the game, he explores challenges related to his prophesied Luminary identity as he endures persecution from those who demonize him.

-One of the first games announced for the Switch, the game was originally conceived to be fully open world, but the idea was scrapped when it conflicted with the story the developers wanted to tell.
+One of the first games announced for the Switch, the game was originally conceived to be fully open world; however, the idea was scrapped when it conflicted with the story the developers wanted to tell.
 To increase the awareness of the Dragon Quest franchise in the West, support for Windows and features such as voiced English dialogue and 4K resolution were included.
 Elements added later included an expanded plot and an option to listen to an orchestral version of the score.

 Upon release, the game received critical acclaim for its story, characters, narrative, and localization, though its design was criticized for being overly traditional.
-The game has shipped over seven million copies as of December 2024.
+The game has shipped over 9 million copies as of September 2025.
 The Luminary has also been featured in crossover media such as Super Smash Bros.
 Ultimate.